Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Ablation studies

-We also compare the validation set built with~\cref{eq:select_validation_set} with sets built with random sampling and most confident sampling based on the highest confidence score. \cref{fig:selection_mostconfident} shows that most confident sampling shows inferior results compared to random sampling, but our method to build the validation set shows the best results.
+We also compare the validation set produced from~\eqref{eq:validation_set_criteria} with sets built with random sampling and most confident sampling based on the highest confidence scores.
+Figure~\ref{fig:selection_mostconfident} shows that the most confident sampling has inferior results compared to random sampling.
+Nevertheless, INOLML with built-in high utility validation set formation shows the best results.

-Traditional meta-learning approaches \cite{L2LWS,MetaWeightNetLA} always keep the clean validation set separate from the training set, while our method iteratively extracts $D^{(v)}$ from the training set.
+Traditional meta-learning approaches \citep{L2LWS,MetaWeightNetLA} always keep the clean validation set separate from the training set, while our method iteratively extracts $D^{(v)}$ from the training set.
 It can be argued that this non-separation of the training and validation sets can cause confirmation bias to happen during training.
-Hence, we tested our approach in a scenario where the candidate samples to form the validation set is always separate from the training set during training.
-However, results showed that such separate validation set causes a $2\%$ drop in accuracy, on average.
+Hence, we evaluate our approach in a scenario where the candidate samples to form the validation set is always separate from the training set during training.
+However, our results show that such separate validation set causes a $2\%$ drop in accuracy, on average.
 This can be explained by the smaller size of the training set and the restriction in potential choices for validation samples.

-A final discussion point is the time needed to run our approach.
-The Distill model takes around 5 and 29 hours to train the Resnet29 and WideResnet28-10 models, respectively.
-When integrating our method with Distill, training takes around 5.5 hours on Resnet29 and 31 hours on WideResnet28-10.
-Hence, our algorithm adds an 10\% traning time overhead.
-Experiments are conducted on a single NVIDIA V100 GPU.
+A final discussion point is the time needed for the INOLML training.
+Using CIFAR10 with uniform noise, the Distill model takes around 5 and 29 hours to train the Resnet29 and WideResnet28-10 models, respectively.
+When integrating our method with Distill, training slightly increases to 5.5 hours on Resnet29 and 31 hours on WideResnet28-10.
+Hence, our algorithm adds around 10\% to the training time for optimising the validation set, which happens once per epoch.
+The experiment above was conducted on a single NVIDIA V100 GPU.
+We also compare the training time of our approach with other recently proposed methods using the PreAct Resnet18 model on CIFAR100 dataset with 40\% uniform noise using a single V100 GPU.
+While our approach takes $10.5$h, DivideMix~\citep{li2020dividemix} takes 8.25 hours, CausalNL\citep{causalnl} takes around 12.5 hours, and MOIT~\citep{ortego2021multi} takes 8 hours, indicating that our approach has competitive training time compared to recently proposed methods.